 How To Use

-With a lightly salted flavor and a unique floral aroma, salted cherry blossoms are ideal for sweet and savory dishes.
+Salted cherry blossoms are ideal for sweet and savory dishes with a lightly salted flavor and a unique floral aroma.
 The gorgeous pink also adds a touch of beauty to the food.

 The Japanese use it to make a tea called sakurayu (桜湯), served at joyous occasions such as weddings or as an ingredient in wagashi, traditional Japanese desserts.

 When spring comes around, I often order a bag of pickled cherry blossoms and make my favorite spring-themed foods, such as cookies, jelly, chiffon cake, and sakura salt.
 Enjoy these preserved blossoms year-round.

 You can purchase it from this online store that ships internationally or through Amazon.
 You might be able to find it at Japanese grocery stores when in season.
 If you have access to cherry blossom trees, you can try pickling the sakura flowers yourself!